 In addition, since the Appellate Division's decision in Sherman, the model jury charge for kidnapping has been modified on two separate occasions to address this issue.

-The pages that follow contain a recommendation to clarify that the "harm" component of New Jersey's kidnapping statute should include physical, emotional, or psychological harm.
+This Report recommends clarifying that the "harm" in New Jersey's kidnapping statute includes physical, emotional, or psychological harm.

 Statute Considered

 N.J.S.
 2C:13-1(c)(1) provides: